 Frame your answer in a way that makes your interviewer feel confident that the position you're interviewing for is in line with your personal and professional goals.
 Rather than focus on the past and negative experiences you may have had at your old job, your answer should open the door to a discussion about why you want the job you're interviewing for and why you're the best person for it.

+The interviewer is looking for an answer that will help in the hiring decision.
 While the specifics of your answer will depend on whether you left voluntarily or were asked to leave, it's important to answer in a way that casts you in a positive light.

-Don't forget that the delivery of your answer is just as important as its content: be sure to practice aloud so you sound positive and clear in your responses.
+Don't forget that the delivery of your answer is just as important as its content.
+Be sure to practice out loud so you sound positive and clear in your responses.